WPManageNinja/paymattic-docs/docs/form-editor/how-to-create-a-form-from-scratch-with-paymattic.md

 This way you can easily create a Form from scratch in Paymattic Forms!

 ::: tip Need Help?
-If you have any further questions, concerns, or suggestions, please do not hesitate to contact our [@support team](https://wpmanageninja.com/support-tickets/).
+If you have any further questions, concerns, or suggestions, please do not hesitate to contact our [support team](https://wpmanageninja.com/support-tickets/).
 Thank you.
 :::